-Address to Religion :- Her attributes and functions :- Desired too late by the wicked .- The day of reward to all that in the course of time had unfeignedly obeyed the will of their Maker.-Those who sought only the approbation of God, have all their virtues and services remembered and repaid .- Religion alone keeps the promises given to man .- Simile, illustrative of the difficulty the Bard feels in selecting the objects of praise, -The faithful Minister :- His high station in heaven :- What he was on earth :- How commissioned :- His influences :- The blessings he conferred.-His learning:-His intellectual powers:-Praise of his surpassing worth.-His order numerous in Time.-Prophets-Apostles-Reformers -appear in heaven like stars,-The true Philosopher :- His labours and beneficial investigations for mankind :- His lofty attainments, and humble affectionate Christian temper :- His glory in heaven .- The virtuous monarch-The patriotic senator.-Early discipline of virtuous men-Charity addressed.-The benevolent man :-His labours in various scenes.-The Bard-Philosophy and poetry.-The true Bard :- The place he fills in heaven-The bliss of all true believers, however undistinguished on earth. -View of the changes produced by the close of Time and commencement of Eternity .- Old things passed away :- Knowledge increased :- Truth never felt till now .-- Old prophecies fulfilled .-- All generations of men waiting the Judgment.-The heavenly hosts descend.-The separation of the righteous from the wicked :- Judgment pronounced on Satan and his angels.-The cause of his fall .- How in time he had tempted men :- His overthrow :- His final punishment.- The Bard's lament over the decay of nature and man .- The bereaved old man :- The Lunatic .-Reflections on human life-Its mixture of good and ill .- Picture of the reprobate and the good.-Sentence of the wicked pronounced by the Seraph.-Bow that spans the heavens:-The burning words inscribed on it.
+Address to Religion :- Her attributes and functions :- Desired too late by the wicked .- The day of reward to all that in the course of Time had unfeignedly obeyed the will of their Maker. their virtues and services remembered and repaid .- Religion alone keeps the promises given to man .- Simile illustrative of the difficulty the Bard feels in selecting the objects of praise .- The faithful Minister :- His high station in heaven :--What he was on earth :--How commissioned :--His influences :- The blessings be conferred :- His learning :-His intellectual powers :- Praise of his surpassing worth. -His order numerous in Time .- Prophets-Apostles-Reformers-appear in heaven like stars .- The true Philosopher :- His labours and beneficial investigations for mankind :- His lofty attainments, and humble, affectionate, Christian temper :- His glory in heaven .- The virtuous monarch :- The patriotic senator. - Early discipline of virtuous men .- Charity addressed .- The benevolent man :-His labours in various scenes .- The Bard .- Philosophy and poetry .- The true Bard :- The place he fills in heaven .-The bliss of all true believers, however undistinguished on earth .- View of the changes produced by the close of Time and commencement of Eternity .- Old things passed away : -Knowledge increased :- Truth never felt till now .-Old prophecies fulfilled .- All generations of men waiting the Judgment, the heavenly hosts descend. - The separation of the righteous from the wicked :- Judgment pronounced on Satan and his angels .- The cause of his fall .- How in Time he had tempted men :- His overthrow :- His final punishment .- The Bard's lament over the decay of nature and man .- The bereaved old man :- The lunatic .- Reflections on human life .- Its mixture of good and ill .- Picture of the reprobate and the good .- Sentence of the wicked pronounced by the Seraph .- Bow that spans the heavens :-The burning words inscribed on it.